 When you think about updating or organizing your RV, do you struggle when you try to come up with RV bedroom ideas?

 When we were living in our RV full-time, I would often think of ways to decorate or spice up our kitchen and organize our RV bathroom.
 I even came up with simple RV desk ideas.
 Yet, I’d struggle to be creative when it came to thinking of new camper bedroom ideas or hacks.

-It took me a while to create our giant RV organization post that I shared here at Let's Travel Family earlier this year (2020).
-Yet, I didn't have as much to say about RV bedding, ideas for creating space in a bunk room of an RV, or extra hacks on organizing your RV closets and bedroom overall.
+It took me a while to create our giant RV organization post that I shared here at Let’s Travel Family.
+Yet, I didn’t have as much to say about RV bedding, ideas for creating space in a bunk room of an RV, or extra hacks on organizing your RV closets and bedroom overall.

-That's why I decided to reach back out to my good friends Ashley and Nathan, who recently moved from their travel trailer camper into a fifth wheel, for some extra tips and ideas.
+That’s why I decided to reach back out to my good friends Ashley and Nathan, who recently moved from their travel trailer camper into a fifth wheel, for some extra tips and camper interior ideas.

-I also spent time camping next to our good friends Clementine and Pieter in Cascade, Idaho last June, and asked if I could learn what their great tips for RV bedrooms and closets were after spending the last 10 years full-timing in their fifth wheel with their kids.
+I also spent time camping next to our good friends Clementine and Pieter in Cascade, Idaho, and learned about some great RV bedroom decorating ideas.
+They shared some great tips for RV bedrooms and closets, after spending the last 10 years full-timing in their 5th wheel with their kids.

 RV Bedroom Ideas and Organization Hacks